crosswalk-project/crosswalk-website/public/documentation/android_extensions/write_an_extension.md

 Before you can build the extension, you will need to add the other required files, as explained below.

-## Add the extension configuration file
+<h2 id="Add-the-extension-configuration-file">Add the extension configuration file</h2>

 The configuration file tells the Crosswalk packaging tool (`make_apk.py`) how the Java and JavaScript parts of the extension work together.